Written by Tangerine

 Higher interest rates can mean higher costs to pay off debts such as mortgages and lines of credit, but it also means you can earn a higher rate on your savings.

-If you don't know a lot about GICs, or are curious about how GICs work, here's a guide to help you understand them.
+If you don't know much about GICs, or are curious about how GICs work, here's a guide to help you understand them.

 What's a GIC?

-GIC terms can range from shorter terms like 30, 60 or 90 days, to a longer term like a year, or multiple years.
+GICs can range from shorter terms like 30, 60 or 90 days to a longer term like a year, or multiple years.
 Generally, the longer the term, the higher the interest rate.

 How do GICs work in Canada?

 In simple terms, you're basically lending the financial institution money, and they pay you back with interest at the end of the term.
-In addition to the financial institution's obligation to pay you back, Canada Deposit Insurance Corporation (CDIC) applies to GICs with Canadian banks that are members.
+As an additional guarantee at Canadian banks, the money you put into a GIC, plus the interest, is covered by the Canada Deposit Insurance Corporation (CDIC), up to $100,000 per account.

-GIC interest rates are determined by the financial institution, influenced by the Bank of Canada interest rate policy and the rate environment.
-Each financial institution will have options for how interest is calculated and paid, based on the GIC you choose.
+Your financial institution determines the interest rates, which are influenced by the Bank of Canada's interest rate policy and the rate environment.
+Each financial institution will have options for calculating and paying interest based on the GIC you choose.

 Will I be taxed on my GIC earnings?